ctz/graviola/README.md

 and is written in AVX2/Neon intrinsics.

 X25519 directly uses the s2n-bignum implementation.

+### ML-KEM-768
+The core polynomial arithmetic -- the NTT, inverse NTT, base multiplication and reduction -- is provided by s2n-bignum (contributed by the mlkem-native developers).
+The surrounding FIPS-203 construction (key generation, encapsulation and decapsulation) is written in Rust.

+Compression and decompression are division-free, avoiding the variable-time division behind the KyberSlash attacks.

 ### Symmetric cryptography
 SHA256 has straightforward implementations using hashing intrinsics